kunle123-ui/kunle/Accounts-&-Permissions.md

 **Observations**

 - @bob and @stacy can be explicitly identified as the owners of this account
-- The public key cannot push a message under **publish** authority without an additional signature from @bob or @stacy
+- The public key cannot push a action under **publish** authority without an additional signature from @bob or @stacy
-- @bob and @stacy can push a message under **publish** authority without any additional signatures.
+- @bob and @stacy can push a action under **publish** authority without any additional signatures.